jsaul/sc3stuff/playback/README.md

   This kind of parametric playback is very easy to generate from the database.
 In fact it could even be generated from the database on the fly.
-But it will only work to play back static objects like amplitudes, picks and even origins, and only as long as they can be assumed to be static.
-Other object types like events and network magnitudes get updated during the processing and therefore cannot be played back.
-This is because the final state of these objects in the database does not usually reflect their evolution.
-Overwriting them in the database means information loss.
-A much more complete history of an event can be captured by logging notifier messages.
-There will likely be support for this in SC3 and some Python scripts to demonstrate the power of this mechanism are included here already.
+It will work to play back amplitudes, picks and even origins, but only as long as they can be assumed to be static.
+Other object types like events and network magnitudes get updated during the processing and therefore cannot be played back properly.
+This is because the final state of these objects in the database can of course not reflect their evolution.
+Overwriting them in the database means loss of information about their previous state!

+  A much more complete history of an event can be captured by logging also the transient state of objects in the form of notifier messages.
+There will likely be support for this in SC3 in future.
+Some proof-of-concept Python scripts to demonstrate the power of this playback mechanism are included here already.
 The idea is to subscribe to all relevant messaging groups and grab all notifier messages that come around.
 Each received notifier message is saved as XML document to a notifier log.
 Each log entry is preceded by a header line containing a time stamp for synchonization and the length of the following XML document in bytes.
 This log will have to be run continuously and stored e.g. in day files.